starjob42/Starjob/README.md

-# SchedGPT Dataset designed to train LLMs on JSSP
+# Starjob Dataset designed to train LLMs on JSSP

 ## Dataset Overview